APIEA to You (APTU) Scholarship

 Lord Acton Memorial Scholarship

-This scholarship for study abroad in the UK is worth £500 for a term or semester or £1,000 for an academic year.
+This scholarship for study abroad in the UK is worth £1000 for a term, semester or an academic year.
 It is a merit-based scholarship through the Association of American Study Abroad Programmes in the UK (AASAP-UK) of which Lawrence is a member.
 Lord Acton was AASAP-UK’s first Honorary President.
 His professional career included work as a banker, barrister, human rights campaigner, writer, and politician.
 He sat in the House of Lords as both a life and hereditary peer on the Labour benches.
 He was a champion of international educational and cultural exchange, and offered invaluable assistance and guidance to AASAP-UK.
-The deadline for applications for 2016-17 awards is in spring of 2016.
-Further application information is available here.
+Further application information, deadlines and additional award information is available at http://www.aasapuk.org/scholarships.php.

 Bridging Project for Study Abroad in Japan